repoze/repoze.filesafe/docs/index.rst

 :mod:`repoze.filesafe` provides utilities methods to safely handle creation of files on the filesystem by integrating with the ``ZODB`` package's transaction manager.
 It can be used in combination with `repoze.tm`_ (or `repoze.tm2`_) for use in WSGI environments.
+More information about using a transaction manager can be found in the
+`Using a Transaction-Aware Data Manager Under repoze.tm`_ article.

 .. _repoze.tm: http://pypi.python.org/pypi/repoze.tm
 .. _repoze.tm2: http://docs.repoze.org/tm2/
+.. _Using a Transaction-Aware Data Manager Under repoze.tm: http://repoze.org/tmdemo.html

 Purpose and Usage